rticommunity/rticonnextdds-connector-py/docs/data.rst

 .. warning::

-  On Windows, the string representations of Not a Number and infinity (e.g., ``'NaN'``, ``'Infinity'``) are not valid values for a Number.
-They are valid inputs on other architectures.
+  On Windows systems, the string representations of Not a Number and infinity (e.g., ``'NaN'``, ``'Infinity'``) are not valid values for a Number.
+They are valid inputs on non-Windows systems.

 .. note::